dhilowitz/GridInstrument/README.md

 GridInstrument (aka Launchpad Scale-mode)
 ============

-Did you ever wish you could use your Launchpad as a MIDI controller?
-Do you covet the **scale mode** on the Launchpad Pro or Ableton Push, but not have the cash to buy them?
+Did you ever wish you could use your Launchpad as a MIDI instrument?
+Do you covet the **Scale Mode** on the Launchpad Pro or Ableton Push, but not have the cash to buy them?
 Now you can play scales on any Novation Launchpad.

 Here's a quick [video demo](https://youtu.be/JJA2fm-2NVg).